What is Google Groups?

 Regular Google Groups vs Official Oregon State Google Groups

 There are two different ways you can create a Google group.
 You can request an official Oregon State Google Group or you can create a regular Google Group.
 An official Oregon State Google Group will have email@example.com and regular Google Groups will have a firstname.lastname@example.org.
 You can set your own Google Group up using the directions found here.
 To create an official Oregon State Google Group, you need to request one using the request form.

 When configuring your Google Group, you have 4 different groups types you can select.
 The different groups are:

-An Email list group is one whereby members only use Email to communicate.
+An email list allows users to post from the web or through email.
 This group type is common in organizations where a single email alias is desired to communicate to a certain group of people using email.

 Set basic permissions